yg-ht/FIR/README.md

 # FIR
 ## Fast Initial Recon

+This tool is ropey as sin.
+I suggest you don't use it and find a better way.
+The latest set of fixes were put in place as a stop gap to make it work for a particular purpose.
+YMMV

 This is a new project designed to automate early enumeration tasks.
 Inspired by, amongst other things, Sparta (https://github.com/SECFORCE/sparta).
 It is designed for time-constrained penetration tests, needless to say, this isn't exactly subtle - so I wouldn't use it if you are trying to stay under the radar.
 It currently performs